lynqorsworlds/esx/README.md

                 if (obj.Name:match("SmallSafe") or obj.Name:match("MediumSafe") or obj.Name:match("Register")) and broken and not broken.Value then
                     shouldRemove = not IsInRange(part.Position)
                 end
+            elseif ESP_Settings.Crates and obj.Parent == workspace.Filter:FindFirstChild("SpawnedPiles") and (obj.Name == "C1" or obj.Name == "C2" or obj.Name == "C3") then
+                shouldRemove = not IsInRange(part.Position)
+            elseif ESP_Settings.VendingMachine and obj.Name == "VendingMachine" and obj.Parent == workspace.Map:FindFirstChild("VendingMachines") then
+                broken = obj:FindFirstChild("Values") and obj.Values:FindFirstChild("Broken")
+                if broken and not broken.Value then
+                    stuck = obj:FindFirstChild("Values") and obj.Values:FindFirstChild("Stuck")
+                    if ActiveESP[obj] then
+                        ActiveESP[obj].TextLabel.Text = stuck and stuck.Value and "Vending Machine | Stuck" or "Vending Machine"
+                    end
+                    shouldRemove = not IsInRange(part.Position)
+                end
             end
         end
         if shouldRemove then
             esp:Destroy()
             ActiveESP[obj] = nil